Breast Cancer in men

 About a week later I had a lumpectomy.
 I had the lump out.
 I stayed in hospital two nights.
 Two weeks later I went back to hospital and they said it had spread a bit and had to it all taken out.

-Some men found it helpful or interesting to see the images from the mammograms and ultrasounds.
-The atmosphere whilst the radiologist was doing the tests sometimes gave the men an understanding that all was not well.
+Some men found it helpful or interesting to see the images from their mammograms and ultrasounds, especially when the atmosphere whilst the radiologist was doing the tests sometimes gave them an idea that all was not well.

 Age at interview: 58